Finance-Portfolio-Manager/Compose/README.md

 # ApexStocks Compose
 <!-- #### CODY ANDERSON, QUINTON LIANG, AARON PARKER -->

 Compose file for running the full stack application.
+Uses an Nginx reverse proxy to route requests to the same global address on port 80 to the API and the app.

 ## Run on a Server
 ### Build the App Locally